MarkWarneke/markwarneke.github.io/code/README.md

 # Test Infrastructure as Code

-This code repositories contains an `azuredeploy.json`
+This code repositories contains an `azuredeploy.json` and differnt scripts to create, run and tests a deployment.

 ## Getting Started

-Run
+Run:

 ```powershell
 # azuredeploy.ps1